 Description Contact details

-Name and position
+Name and position Dr Joshua Atah

-Address: To be provided
+Address: National Universities Commission, Abuja

-E-mail:
+E-mail: jaatah@nuc.edu.ng Telephone: 08033145148

-Telephone: To be provided

-5.7 World Bank Grievance Redress System
+5.8 World Bank Grievance Redress System

-Communities and individuals who believe that they are adversely affected by a project supported by the World Bank may also complain directly to the Bank through the Bank's Grievance Redress Service (GRS) (http://projects-beta.worldbank.org/en/projects-operations/products-and-services/grievance-redress-service).
+Communities and individuals who believe that they are adversely affected by a project supported by the World Bank may also complain directly to the Bank through the Bank's Grievance Redress Service (GRS) (http://projects-beta.worldbank.org/en/projects-operations/products-and-services/grievanceredressservice).
 A complaint may be submitted in English, or in local languages, although additional processing time will be needed for complaints that are not in English.